-If you’re one of the people who avoid department stores out of fear that you’ll waste more time looking for items than actually purchasing them, it’s time to stop writing them off.
-New York is home to many world-class stores that are great for window or actual shopping (like Barney’s and Bloomingdale’s), as well as great places for bargains (Nordstrom Rack and Neiman Marcus Last Call).
+You may think department stores in NYC are intimidating based on the common fear that you’ll spend hours of your life cringing at scary price tags and feeling overwhelmed by all the options.
+Well, it’s time to stop writing them off.
+New York is home to world-class stores that are not only great for window shopping (especially during the Christmas window season), but offer killer bargains and sales too.
 You’ll also find goods that rival the best beauty supply stores and home decor stores.
-Think of it as the most efficient way to shop (besides online shopping sites, of course).
+Think of it as the most efficient way to shop (aside from online shopping sites, of course).

 RECOMMENDED: Full guide to shopping in NYC

 Once through the doors of this unbearably chic mother of all department stores, you’ll be presented with an excellent selection of accessories: Givenchy jewelry, Missoni scarves and Isabel Marant belts.
 Journey through 15 floors of runway styles from luxury brands, including women’s dresses from Balmain and Jil Sander, along with men’s Isaia tuxedos and suits, A.P.C. sweaters and Rick Owens outerwear.
 Ascend to heaven, also known as the shoe floor, on the fifth level.
 Gleefully eye hundreds of designs ($24–$4,645), including heels, pumps, boots, loafers, oxfords, sandals and sneakers.

 This high-end department store literally has everything—a brow bar, a nail art bar and even some snazzy holiday windows.
 Stomach the crowds for the sporadic sales.
 A soft Polo Ralph Lauren V-neck sweater for $50 instead of $125?
 Yes, please!
 But its big designer names such as AG, Badgley Mischka, Balmain, Cynthia Rowley, Eberjay, Fendi and more that keep shoppers strolling in.